Monday, 31 March 2008

 So, there's Douglas Adams, sprawled out drunk in a field near Innsbruck.
 It's 1971, and gazing bleary-eyed at the Milky Way, Adams has a thought so obvious it's a wonder no one had it before: a hitchhiker's guide, but for the whole darn galaxy!

-Fast forward a few years, and in 1978, BBC Radio 4 picks up Adams' brainchild – The Hitchhiker's Guide to the Galaxy, a sci-fi comedy radio series that promptly goes galactic itself.
+Fast forward a few years, and BBC Radio 4 picks up Adams' brainchild – The Hitchhiker's Guide to the Galaxy, a sci-fi comedy radio series.
+First transmitted on March 8, 1978, it promptly goes galactic itself.
 Soon, it's books, it's TV, it's a merchandising juggernaut.
 Someone even offered Adams a cool £50,000 to write a Hitchhiker's Guide calendar.
 He didn't even have to write it!
 Just imagine, getting paid for not working – the dream!
 (Sadly, the deal fell through, but hey, he still got half the fee.
 Champagne time!)

 Then there was the movie.
 Twenty years Adams spent wrestling with Hollywood, a process he likened to grilling a steak by having people repeatedly breathe on it.
 The film finally arrived, four years after the poor man had shuffled off this mortal coil.